Header Banner

-How To: Root the New Android 5.0 Lollipop Preview on Your Nexus 5 or 7
+How to Root the New Android 5.0 Lollipop Preview on Your Nexus 5 or 7

 It didn't take long at all for developer Chainfire to sort out a root method for the new Android 5.0 Lollipop.
 After handling a few issues with changes to the SELinux kernel module, Chainfire pushed out an update to his popular SuperSU root app.